School Programs

 Coast Salish Contemporary

-Indigenous Art, Ecology/Environment, Art Education
+Indigenous Art, Community, Art Education

-Referencing works from the City's Permanent Collection, participants explore the progression of themes and technique in contemporary Coast Salish art.
+Referencing works from the City's Permanent Art Collection, participants explore the progression of themes and technique in contemporary Coast Salish art.
 Discussions on appropriation and use of copyrighted work will be discussed within this program.
 Students will finish the workshop by creating their own collograph print.

 Art Education, Social Studies, Geography, Math, Design, STEAM